<title>What Is The Best Title Tag For Google?</title>

 Title Tag Best Practices

-Ranking in Google in 2015 is about SO MUCH more than just optimising one element of a page, but the Page Title Tag (or more accurately the HTML Title Element) is arguably the most important on page seo element to address on any web page.
-Keywords in page titles can HELP your pages rank higher in Google results pages (SERPS).
-The page title is also often used by Google as the title of a search snippet link in search engine results pages.
+Ranking in Google in 2015 is about SO MUCH more than just optimising one element of a page, but the Page Title Tag (or more accurately the HTML Title Element) is still – arguably – the most important on page seo element to address on any web page.
+Keywords in page titles can HELP your pages rank higher in Google results pages (SERPS) and the page title is also often used by Google as the title of a search snippet link in search engine results pages.

 For me, a perfect title tag in Google is dependant on a number of factors;

-- The page title is highly relevant to the page it refers to will maximise it’s usability, search engine ranking performance and click through satisfaction rate.
-It will probably be displayed in a web browsers window title bar, and the clickable search snippet link in Google, Bing & other search engines.
-The title is the “crown” of a keyword targeted article with important keyword featuring AT LEAST ONCE, as all search engines place a lot of weight in what words are contained within this html element.
+- A page title that is highly relevant to the page it refers to will maximise it’s usability, search engine ranking performance and click through satisfaction rate.
+It will probably be displayed in a web browsers window title bar, and in clickable search snippet links used by Google, Bing & other search engines.
+The title is the “crown” of a keyword targeted article with important keyword phrase featuring AT LEAST ONCE.
+Most modern search engines have traditionally placed a lot of importance in the words contained within this html element.
 A good page title is made up of keyword phrases of value and/or high search volumes.